processintelligence/ids/README.md

 # Introduction

+This repository contains all software, data, models that are used for the Paper:

+> **Process Mining for Intrusion Detection in Cybersecurity: A Conformance-based Point of View**

+The work is based on:

 This repository contains the software artifacts implemented during the master’s thesis carried out by **Emil Løvstrand Mortensen** and **Emil Pontoppidan Rasmussen**.

 For further information, we encourage reading the thesis titled: